Amazon seeks to overturn union win, says vote was tainted | WTOP News

 Warehouse workers in Staten Island cast 2,654 votes — or about 55% — in favor of a union, giving the fledgling group enough support to pull off a victory last Friday.

-In one objection, Amazon said organizers “intentionally created hostile confrontations in front of eligible voters,” by interrupting the mandatory meetings it held to persuade its employees to reject the union drive.
-In a filing released last week, the company disclosed it spent about $4.2 million last year on labor consultants.
+In one objection, Amazon said organizers “intentionally created hostile confrontations in front of eligible voters,” by interrupting the mandatory meetings the company held to persuade its employees to reject the union drive.
+In a filing released earlier this month, the company disclosed it spent about $4.2 million last year on labor consultants.

-The company had initially signaled it planned to challenge the election results based on a lawsuit the NLRB filed in March in which the board sought to force Amazon to reinstate a fired employee who was involved in the union drive.
+The retailer had initially signaled it planned to challenge the election results because of a lawsuit the NLRB filed in March, in which the board sought to force Amazon to reinstate a fired employee who was involved in the union drive.

 Bryson was fired in the early days of the pandemic after leading a protest calling for the company to do more to protect workers against COVID-19.
 While off the job during the protest, Bryson got into a dispute with another worker and was later fired for violating Amazon’s vulgar-language policy, according to his attorney Frank Kearl.

 The NLRB did not immediately respond to a request for comment.
-Its spokesperson, Kayla Blado, has previously said the independent agency has been authorized by Congress to enforce the National Labor Relations Act.
+Its spokesperson, Kayla Blado, previously said the independent agency is authorized by Congress to enforce the National Labor Relations Act.

 “All NLRB enforcement actions against Amazon have been consistent with that Congressional mandate,” she said.